 Everyday, students walk past the school’s courtyard.
 Hardly anyone is ever out there, save for the occasional class or teacher lunch break.
 As the days get warmer and the school gets stuffier, the green grass continues to look more and more inviting.
 So often, it is wondered why students are almost never allowed into the yard.
-Pretty much all day the doors leading out to that small breath of air are locked.
+Almost all day, the doors leading out to that small breath of air are locked.

 When students were asked about the using the courtyard, almost all students replied yes to being allowed out for times such as AAA and lunch.
 Out of 163 responses, 97% of students said they would use the courtyard if it was available to them.